CommuniCityProject/communicity_toolbox/toolbox/Projects/FaceRecognition/README.md

     python .\dataset_creator.py -i /path/to/the/images/ -o /output/dataset/file.pkl
     ```

     A pickle file will be created with the dataset.
-It will contain the features associated with each name/id.
+It will contain the features associated with each name/ID.
 The images are not stored in the dataset.

-    With the ``--dataset`` option we can load a previous dataset and combine it with the new images.
-This is useful to add new people to an existing dataset.
+    With the ``--dataset`` option we can load a previous dataset and combine it with new images.
+This is useful for adding new people to an existing dataset.

 - Usage: